qschweitzer/Powershell-HTML5-Reporting/docs/Functions/2- Tables and Charts/New-PWFTable.md

 Accept wildcard characters: False
 ```
 ### -ConditionOperators
-Add the different operators of the conditions, in powershell format: "-lt,-gt"
+Add the different operators of the conditions, like ">=",">" for numbers compare.
+To match specific text, use "match".
 ```yaml
 Type: String
 Parameter Sets: (All)